MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 We support the following QR code versions:

 * QR versions 1 - 10 are supported.
-We cannot guarantee nor support higher version QR codes, but it is possible to detect versions 10 through 20.
+We can’t guarantee nor support higher version QR codes, but it’s possible to detect versions 10 through 20.
 Versions above 20 are definitely not supported.
 * Micro QR codes M1-M4 are supported.
-* We do not support logos.
+* We don’t support logos.
-* We do not support tweaked modules, for example: circular modules, reflections, inverted (black/white).
+* We don’t support tweaked modules, for example: circular modules, reflections, inverted (black/white).
 * All encodings are supported.
-* Structure append is not supported.
+* Structure append isn’t supported.

 ### What capabilities are needed?

 You'll need the **webcam** capability added to your manifest (checkbox in [Unity Capabilities](/windows/mixed-reality/develop/unity/recommended-settings-for-unity#capabilities)).
-If you're building as a standard UWP project, it is also in the `package.appxmanifest` in the solution project.
+If you're building as a standard UWP project, it’s also in the `package.appxmanifest` in the solution project.

 Request access by calling the following function: